Addiction Treatment For Women in South Florida

 Do Women Need Gender-Specific Treatment?

 Women are a minority in addiction treatment programs.
-According to the Substance Abuse and Mental Health Services Administration, about 33 percent of program admissions are women.
+According to the Substance Abuse and Mental Health Services Administration, about 33% of program admissions are women.
 That means the average woman enrolling in care is surrounded by men.

 Perhaps the solution is personalized care, no matter what gender is involved.
-Treatment providers should strive to meet women where they are, and they should hope to educate and inspire women struggling to improve.
+Medical providers should strive to meet women where they are and hope to educate and inspire women struggling to improve.
 They should address all of the things that support a woman’s addiction, and they should offer solutions a woman can put to use.

-Those programs should also address a woman’s real barriers to recovery.
-For example, research suggests a woman’s hormones could spark drug cravings, which ups her relapse risk.
+Treatment programs should also address a woman’s real barriers to recovery.
+For example, research suggests a woman’s hormones could spark drug cravings, which increases her relapse risk.
 Her treatment program should help her deal with this problem so she can move past it when it happens.

 We Accept Most Insurances